GUINEA: Objectif Perfection - Balla Et Ses Balladins

 A bittersweet masterpiece that celebrates liberation from colonialism

-Whilst on the surface, this might seem a fun album with songs that were at the epicentre of Guinea’s “bar dancing music” scene, with simply not much more of a story to tell.
-Yet, Balla et Ses Balladins’ album acts as a historical landmark that, to an overly-analytical listener like myself, can pose challenging questions surrounding Marxism, decolonisation and dictatorship, that one would not expect of an album as upbeat as this to spark.
+Whilst on the surface, this might seem a fun album with songs that were at the epicentre of Guinea’s “bar dancing music” scene, with simply not much more of a story to tell, Balla et Ses Balladins’ album acts as a historical landmark that, to an overly-analytical listener like myself, can pose challenging questions surrounding Marxism, decolonisation and dictatorship, that one would not expect of an album as upbeat as this to spark.
 Like many Guineans of the era in which it was released, I was ultimately drawn to this album because of its hypnotic tone and beautiful instrumentation.
 Yet this was exactly the plan of murderous, authoritarian dictator Ahmed Sékou Touré for whom nightlife was a ‘nationalist cause’ under his regime.
 This may be confusing to understand at first, but stick with it and you will soon learn more about the perverse complexities that gave birth to this multi-faceted album.

 “... the music of Balla et ses Balladins, despite its potentially oppressive undertones, was ultimately an attempt to distance themselves from their gruelling 60 year French imperialist regime, for which the vast majority of the people voted for when offered the choice by Charles De Gaulle.”

 Like many of the albums from Africa that we review on this site, we take into account that the music on the album is often likely to have been tainted, stunted or even paradoxically improved as a consequence of colonialism, dependent on one’s point of view.
-However, it is much more difficult to determine what to make of the obvious influence that colonialism had in producing this sound.
+However, it is much more difficult to determine what to make of the obvious influence that colonialism had in producing this particular sound.
 As a state-sponsored group Balla et Ses Balladins were tasked with creating music that was the antidote to colonialism, music which would celebrate their so-called ‘freedom’.
 On the one hand, it could be claimed that the album achieves this in its entirety as it detracts from the European styles that were popularised during French colonial rule and instead utilises traditional musical instruments such as the balafon and the kora (albeit with songs sung in French) that supposedly celebrate their African roots.
-It is not just in its instrumentation does it seemingly honour their African heritage but also within the lyrics.
+It is not just in its instrumentation that it seemingly honours their African heritage but also within the lyrics.
 The final track for instance, Keme Bourema, is about an African resistance leader in the late 19th century, who was the king of the Samorian army and is remembered for his military prowess.

-The creation of bands such as Balla et ses Balladins at the heart of Toure’s plans, as well as the importance of a nightclub culture, is unsurprising when one considers that alcohol and dancing are great ways of distracting the population from poverty brought about my authoritarian communism.
-Parallels can be drawn between the cheap price of rum in Cuba alongside the collective spirit promoted by bands who would play fun music, such as timba band Los Van Van under Fidel Castro’s dictatorship.
+The creation of bands such as Balla et ses Balladins at the heart of Toure’s plans, as well as the importance of a nightclub culture, is unsurprising when one considers that alcohol and dancing are great ways of distracting the population from poverty brought about by authoritarian communism.
+Parallels can be drawn between the cheap price of rum in Cuba alongside the collective spirit promoted by bands who would play fun music, such as the timba band Los Van Van under Fidel Castro’s dictatorship.

 Yet, whilst this might sound like a series of cynical attacks on Toure’s cultural program of ‘authenticité’ that required musicians, writers, and artists to look at their past, it is far from that.
 It is simply stating both sides of the argument.
 For me, the music of Balla et ses Balladins, despite its potentially oppressive undertones, was ultimately an attempt to distance themselves from their gruelling 60 year French imperialist regime, for which the vast majority of the people voted for when offered the choice by Charles De Gaulle.
 Whilst most historians would determine that Toure’s regime was a total failure, like many post-colonial efforts in neighbouring countries proved to be, one cannot help but listen to the music of Balla et ses Balladins and not feel that even if the moment of respite they provided on the dancefloor perhaps served as a distraction for some of the failures of his government, it was perhaps worth it.